kinow/kinoshita.eti.br/_posts/2018-05-27-what-happens-when-you-upload-a-turtle-file-in-apache-jena-fuseki.md

 ---
-title: What happens when you upload a Turtle file in Apache Jena Fuseki
-time: '22:42:55'
-author: kinow
+date: 2018-05-27 22:42:55 +1300
+layout: post
 tags:
 - apache software foundation
 - jena
 - opensource
 - programming
+title: What happens when you upload a Turtle file in Apache Jena Fuseki
 ---

 I am working on [an issue for Skosmos](https://github.com/NatLibFi/Skosmos/issues/738)